Ham Workbench

 'Miscellaneous Junk Electronics' - great for starting a parts supply {Hams usually call them 'Junk Boxes' ~ are they really 'Junk'?}.

 Various spare parts.
-I have resistors, capacitors, inductors, small modules, various controls (pots / switches / pilot lights / nuts & bolts / etc.) KEEP them organized - if you cannot find it when you want it ~ it becomes worthless.
+I have resistors, capacitors, inductors, small modules, various controls (pots / switches / pilot lights / nuts & bolts / etc.) KEEP them organized - if you cannot find it when you want it ~ it becomes worthless (junk), but if organized a great source of supply.

-Equipment test leads, connector adapters, patch cords to interconnect several instruments together.
+Equipment test leads, connector adapters, patch cords to interconnect several instruments and units together.

 Basic Mechanical Tools - Nearly 'required' for some tasks: